"But the stranger that dwelleth with you shall be unto you as one born among you, and thou shalt love him as thyself"

 Tali Kaminer

 Adv.
-Osnat Cohen Lipshitz
+Osnat Cohen Lifshitz

 Dror Polak